FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/before_you_start_unix/prereqs_overview/Kernel_customization_Start_here/_index.md

 {
-    "title": "Customize the kernel",
+    "title": "About kernel customization",
-    "linkTitle": "Customize the kernel",
+    "linkTitle": "About kernel customization",
-    "weight": "170"
+    "weight": "190"
 }Depending on the operating system, some customization may be mandatory to ensure that Transfer CFT operates correctly, and to maintain the overall system performance levels.